ShubhamKar5055/simon-says-game/README.md

 This project is a digital version of the classic Simon Says memory game, built using HTML, CSS, JavaScript, and jQuery.

 ## How to Play
-1. Click on any button to begin the game.
+1. Press any key on the keyboard to begin the game.
 2. Simon will play a sequence of colors by lighting them up.
 3. Repeat the sequence by clicking the colors in the same order.
 4. If you make a mistake, the game will end.
 But if you complete the sequence correctly, Simon will add another color to the sequence and play it back to you.